freenas/freenas-docs/userguide/storage.rst

 new disks will be organized (as single disks, mirrors, or RAIDZ arrays).
-Organizing the new disks as a mirror or RAIDZ array creates redundancy and means that data will be safe if a disk fails (or if more than one disk fails, for some structures). **As it is not possible to change a structure that has been added to the pool at a later date, it is important to consider the structure and redundancy that will be required, before adding the new disks with Volume Manager**.
+Organizing the new disks as a mirror or RAIDZ array creates redundancy and means that data will be safe if a disk fails (or if more than one disk fails, for some structures).

+**As it is not possible to change the structures chosen for the new disks after they are added to the pool (other than adding and removing mirrors in some cases), it is important to consider the structure and redundancy that will be required, before adding the new disks with Volume Manager**

 It is also possible to add disks as mirrors to existing single disks and mirrored devices, and to remove disks from mirrored devices.
 This affects